YottaDB/YDBDoc/MessageRecovery/errors.rst

 SECSHRGTMDBGLVL2LONG
 ----------------------

-SECSHRGTMDBGLVL2LONG, gtmdbglvl env var too long. gtmsecshr will not be started
+SECSHRGTMDBGLVL2LONG, ydb_dbglvl env var too long. gtmsecshr will not be started

-Run Time Error: This error indicates that the value of the gtmdbglvl environment variable is too long.
+Run Time Error: This error indicates that the value of the ydb_dbglvl environment variable is too long.

-Action: Verify that gtmdbglvl contains a proper integer in the decimal or hexadecimal format.
+Action: Verify that ydb_dbglvl contains a proper integer in the decimal or hexadecimal format.

 --------------------
 SECSHRGTMDIST2LONG
 --------------------

-SECSHRGTMDIST2LONG, gtm_dist env var too long. gtmsecshr will not be started
+SECSHRGTMDIST2LONG, ydb_dist env var too long. gtmsecshr will not be started

-Run Time Error: This error indicates that the value of the gtm_dist environment variable is too long.
+Run Time Error: This error indicates that the value of the ydb_dist environment variable is too long.

-Action: Verify that gtm_dist contains a proper path to the YottaDB installation directory.
+Action: Verify that ydb_dist contains a proper path to the YottaDB installation directory.

 ----------------------
 SECSHRGTMTMP2LONG
 ----------------------

-SECSHRGTMTMP2LONG, gtm_tmp env var too long. gtmsecshr will not be started
+SECSHRGTMTMP2LONG, ydb_tmp env var too long. gtmsecshr will not be started

-Run Time Error: This error indicates that the value of the gtm_tmp environment variable is too long.
+Run Time Error: This error indicates that the value of the ydb_tmp environment variable is too long.

-Action: Verify that gtm_tmp contains a proper path to the directory for YottaDB/GTMSECSHR socket communication.
+Action: Verify that ydb_tmp contains a proper path to the directory for YottaDB/GTMSECSHR socket communication.

 --------------------
 SECSHRNOGTMDIST
 --------------------

-SECSHRNOGTMDIST, gtm_dist env var does not exist. gtmsecshr will not be started
+SECSHRNOGTMDIST, ydb_dist env var does not exist. gtmsecshr will not be started

-Run Time Error: This error indicates that the gtm_dist environment variable is not set.
+Run Time Error: This error indicates that the ydb_dist environment variable is not set.

-Action: Ensure that gtm_dist is set and points to the YottaDB installation directory.
+Action: Ensure that ydb_dist is set and points to the YottaDB installation directory.

 ----------------------
 SECSHRNOTOWNEDBYROOT